luketurner/weave/README.md

 ## Installation

+Three options for installation:

-Download the binary for your platform from the [latest release](https://github.com/luketurner/weave/releases/latest).
+1. Download the binary for your platform from the [latest release](https://github.com/luketurner/weave/releases/latest).

-Or use `bun` to install it (note this won't work with node/npm):
+2. Use `bun` to install it (note this won't work with node/npm):

 ```bash
 bun add -g @luketurner/weave
 ```

-If you are using `weave` in your package.json scripts, I recommend installing it as a local dependency of the package instead:
+3. If you are using `weave` in your package.json scripts, I recommend installing it as a local dependency of the package instead:

 ```bash
 bun add --dev @luketurner/weave